 Many people objected to Wilson’s tactics.
 For example, the American Legion passed a resolution.
 It condemned “the unwarranted, unjustified, un-American and scurrilous attack of ‘Three Gun’ Harold D. Wilson on … the fighting men of the 134th infantry.”3

 Wilson continued fighting for prohibition for the rest of his life.
-He served as Executive Director of the California Temperance Federation.
-He also was Executive Secretary of the Foundation for Alcohol Education.
+He served as head of the California Temperance Federation.
+He also was head of the Foundation for Alcohol Education.
 In spite of its name, the Foundation was a temperance group.

 Harold D. Wilson died in 1961 at the age of 77.